oeed/cclite/README.md

 TODO:
 -----

-Verify all functions work for 0.9.0 upgrade, fix those that are broken.

 Add in more error checking

 Add in virtual redstone system

-Figure out how to manage disk drives and mounting.
+Finish mounting system.

-Make Error Levels report C functions properly.
+Make Error Levels report C functions properly

-Make peripheralAttach only add valid sides.
+Make peripheralAttach only add valid sides

 Have virtual Disk Drives work with Treasure disks

+Something in the HTTP libraries is trying to push numbers to TSerial

 **Add in missing globals:**